gmreizu/george-2019-07-12/README.md

   * Request throtling.
 * Add extensive logging and monitoring both at the backend and frontend.
 * Add a Dockerfile
-* Use Snapshot Testing with Jest.
+* Use Snapshot Testing with Jest

 ## Libraries